-The documentary explains why growing food organically will not protect the land.
+This netflix vegan documentary explains why growing food organically will not protect the land.
 Protection for expanded areas of the ocean will not actually protect ocean animals or oceans.

 Also, keeping lumber operations out of the Amazon will not save the rain forest.

 For instance, every hour 6 million animals are killed for food and 70 billion farmed animals are reared annually worldwide.